FraunhoferISST/DataspaceConnector/docs/pages/deployment/configuration.md

 To turn on the [DAT](https://github.com/International-Data-Spaces-Association/IDS-G/blob/master/core/DAPS/README.md#dynamic-attribute-token-content) checking, you need to set the `ids:connectorDeployMode` to`idsc:PRODUCTIVE_DEPLOYMENT`.
-For getting a trusted certificate, contact[Gerd Brost](mailto:gerd.brost@aisec.fraunhofer.de).
+For getting a trusted certificate, see [here](../communication/v6/ecosystem/identityProvider.md#aisec-daps-issuing-an-ids-certificate).
 Add the keystore with the IDS certificate inside to the `resources/conf` and change the filename at `ids:keyStore` accordingly. **In addition, set your connector id to a meaningful URL that uniquely identifies your connector towards e.g. the IDS Metadata Broker**:

 ```json
 "ids:connectorDescription" : {